Natural-born-citizen clause: Colombia

+Ecuador

+The Ecuadorian constitution of 2008 states in Art.
+142.- The President of the Republic must be Ecuadorian by birth, have reached thirty-five years of age on the date of registration of his candidacy, be in enjoyment of political rights and not be subject to any of the disabilities or prohibitions established in the Constitution.

 Uruguay

 The Constitution amendment establishes the requirements for becoming president.
 Article 151 establishes that the President must be a natural-born citizen of the country, or have been born to an Uruguayan citizen if born abroad.
 The President must also be at least 35 years old and be registered in the National Civic Registry.

 Venezuela

 According to articles 227 and 229 of the Constitution of Venezuela, adopted in 1999, the following requirements must be met in order to become President of Venezuela: